 What's Causing the Rise of Revenue Operations?

-The way customers purchase products has changed.
+Partially, this is due to the way customers purchase products has changed.
 They’re conducting their own research well before a salesperson even reaches them.
-Plus, subscription-based business models mean what happens after the sales is just as important as what happens before.
+Plus, subscription-based business models mean what happens after the sale is just as important as what happens before.

-This means teams responsible for driving revenue — sales, marketing, and customer success — must be aligned throughout the entire funnel if they want to succeed.
+This means teams responsible for driving revenue—sales, marketing, customer success, and account management—must be aligned throughout the entire funnel if they want to succeed.

 Historically, alignment has proved elusive and challenging.
 But that’s all changing.
-Here are four reasons we’re seeing a rise in Revenue Operations right now (hint: it’s about people, data and processes mentioned above).
+Here are four reasons we’re seeing a rise in RevOps teams right now (hint: it’s about people, data and processes mentioned above).

 The New Normal for Go-To-Market Teams

-In the past, sales, marketing and customer success teams have relied on separate tech stacks and systems (CRM, spreadsheets, business intelligence, marketing automation) leading to big disconnects in data.
+In the past, sales teams, marketing teams, and customer success teams have relied on separate tech stacks and systems (CRM, spreadsheets, business intelligence, marketing automation) leading to big disconnects in data.
 That disconnection results in teams bringing their own reports to the table, wasting time trying to validate and compare data, and ultimately the inability to make informed and accurate decisions.

 But it doesn’t have to be that way.

-Revenue Operations is fast emerging as a solution to the traditionally siloed team structure, where teams move away from wasted time, finger pointing, inaccurate forecasts and a lone wolf mentality to data-driven collaboration, full funnel accountability, predictable business growth and faster sales cycles.
+The Revenue Operations movement is here—the next evolution of the traditionally siloed team structure, where teams move away from wasted time, finger pointing, inaccurate forecasts and a lone wolf mentality to data-driven collaboration, transparency and execution rigor, predictable business growth, and faster sales cycles.

 The Benefits of Revenue Operations

-The primary goal for Revenue Operations is to drive revenue — that means closed deals for sales, pipeline growth for marketing and reduced churn for customer success.
-Here are just a sampling of key metrics Revenue Operations is accountable for:
+The primary goal for Revenue Operations is to drive predictable revenue—that means closed deals for sales, pipeline growth for marketing and net dollar retention for post-sales.
+Here are just a sampling of key metrics and KPIs Revenue Operations is accountable for:

-How Do You Know if You Need Revenue Operations?
+How Do You Know if You Need RevOps?

-The concept of Revenue Operations is fairly new, so here’s the big question: Is your company ready for that kind of alignment?
-Here are some ways you can tell:
+The Revenue Operations movement is here—and best-in-class companies are already seeing the benefits of this new way to revenue.
+However, if you’re still not sure whether your company is ready for that kind of alignment, here are some ways you can tell:

-If goals across sales, marketing and customer success aren’t aligned.
+If revenue targets across sales, marketing and customer success aren’t aligned.

 When your go-to-market teams aren’t aligned it may seem like you’re on the same page, but you’re really speaking a different language.
 In disconnected teams, marketing can be meeting one set of goals (number of people at an event, webinar attendees, eBook downloads etc.) but if sales isn’t hitting revenue targets, achieving those goals won’t mean much in the bigger picture.
 Alternatively, if marketing is delivering what they believe are qualified leads according to plan, but sales are not working those leads, the entire revenue organization is at risk.
 This is what disconnection looks like.